angular-schule/website-articles/blog/2020-02-train-window/README.md

 <br><small>(GIF source: giphy.com)</small>

 Luckily there's more behind this than my peculiar interest for watching through train windows, so let's bring this example to the world of software.
-Imagine an event stream – this could be log messages, button clicks, or whatever observable stream you like.
+Imagine an event stream – this could be log messages, button clicks, or whatever Observable stream you like.
 We want to build a UI around this that displays a chronological log of those events.
 Just like the train window delimits the number of trees we can see at a time, we only want to display a certain range of the event history – the last few.

-And when you look into the direction of travel, new items always appear at the front and disappear behind you.
+When you look into the direction of travel, new items always appear at the front and disappear behind you.
 We want to adopt this analogy and display the newest element at the top of the list before it runs to the bottom and eventually disappears.

 ![Animated GIF of a demo application with a log history](loghistory.gif)